fdbozzo/foxbin2prg/docs/FoxBin2Prg_git.md

 I'm somehow into the [Bin 2 Text extension](https://github.com/lscheffler/bin2text), but then I know this best.

-A nice graphical compare / mergetool is nice too have - check if and how to integrate first, and also if the code mokey creating the interface understands git.
+A nice graphical compare / mergetool is nice too have - check if and how to integrate first, and also if the code monkey creating the interface understands git.
 Some try to use it like SCM, what ends up odd.

 ## Recomendations